autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 	- all energy is conserved, but quantities are not always equal
 - closed systems are often used to limit the factors that can affect the results of a specific problem or experiment
 - open system can exchange both energy and matter
-- **closed, isolated systems**: no energy or matter is transferred to
+- **closed, isolated systems**: no energy or matter is transferred to, or from the system, and there are no interactions b/w objects in the system